realA10001986/Flux-Capacitor/README.md

 Each time you press a (recognized) key on the remote, an IR feedback LED will briefly light up.
 This LED is located in the center of the board, next to the bright center LED.

-Apart from the feedback LED, your FC will also show some feedback signals through the chase LEDs:
+Apart from the feedback LED, your FC will also show some feedback signals through its chase LEDs:
 - By default, when initiating a command sequence by pressing \*, the FC will start to show each key pressed afterwards by lighting up another chase LED.
 This kind of feedback can be disabled using command sequence *63ok or in the Config Portal;
 - By default, after executing a command, the FC will show a "success" signal.
 This kind of feedback can be disabled using command sequence *62ok or in the Config Portal;
 - If a command was unsuccessful or not recognized, a "bad input" signal will be shown.